couchbase/couchbase-elasticsearch-connector/HOWTO-RELEASE.md

 Here it is, the moment of truth.
 When you're ready to build the distribution archive:

-    g clean build
+    ./gradlew clean build

-If then build is successful, you're ready to publish the distribution archive to S3 with this shell command:
+If the build is successful, you're ready to publish the distribution archive to S3 with this shell command:

     VERS=x.y.z
     aws s3 cp build/distributions/couchbase-elasticsearch-connector-${VERS}.zip \